-All Products listed on our website are listed WITHOUT VAT - All customers with vat exempt purchases will be required to fill in a provided declaration form prior to delivery or installation.
+All Products listed on our website are listed without Vat included in the price - All customers with vat exempt purchases will be required to fill in a provided declaration form prior to delivery or installation.

 You do not pay VAT on products designed and sold specifically for disabled people.